BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Backing up virtual servers is normally a relatively simple process.
 Most any backup application that is available today fully supports backing up virtual servers.
-However, one often overlooked aspect of virtual data
+However, one often overlooked aspect of virtual data center backups is clustering.

 Clustering is used to make virtual machines fault-tolerant.
 If a host server were to fail, the virtual machine can fail over to another node in the cluster.
 If such a virtual machine were not clustered, then the failure of the host server would force the virtual machine offline.

 Unless a backup application is fully cluster-aware, the backup and restoration process might not go as expected.
 This article explains some important things to take into account when backing up virtual machines in a Windows failover cluster.

 You may wonder what would happen if you were to back up a clustered virtual server with a backup application that is not cluster-aware.
 Every backup application is different, but, usually, the backup process will succeed.
 The problem is that, if you ever have to perform a full restoration of a virtual machine, then the virtual machine will not be fault-tolerant after the restoration completes.
 In other words, the virtual machine will be fully functional, but if the underlying host server were to fail, then the virtual machine will not fail over to another cluster node, even though the virtual machine is running on a clustered host.